Maanuj-Vora/COVID19-Data/README.md

 #### All data will be updated hourly, if the 'Retrieve Data Hourly' badge has the value 'passing'.

+### Abandoned due to Bing making their data 'unauthorized'

 #### Site Implementation [Here](https://maanuj-vora.github.io/coronavirus-statistics/currentData.html).

 ## 🚩 Table of Contents